top of page

 Goal Four

-To recognise and celebrate the work of equity practitioners across the sector.
+To elevate the visibility and impact of equity practitioner work across the sector.

 In order to achieve this goal, EPHEA will:

-4.1 - Continue to undertake peer-based recognition initiatives, including the continuation of the Champions of Change.
+4.1 - Continue to undertake peer-based recognition initiatives, including the continuation of the Champions of Change, Lifetime Members Award and Early Career Practitioner Award.

 bottom of page